SilverHairsClub: For Singaporeans, over 45, wanting to meet new friends. Strictly no religion, politics, race, sex, direct selling & MLM

 Hi everybody,

-I have thought of creating a new role called SHC Pictures Manager.
+The post of Picture Manager is currently vacant and in urgent need of someone with knowledge of uploading photos onto the website.
 The role would require the Pictures Manager to receive digital photographs from approved Event Organisers, layout the pictures as per current format, auto correct for brightness and finally uploading the photographs to the SHC website.

 The Pictures Manager has the right to delete and decide if the photographs are suitable material.
 No editing task will be required in this role.
 To enable photographs to be published, the rules of SHC will apply.